 - Hiring one company to manage many aspects of your office technology will save you headaches later.

 - An all-in-one office technology company can be a significant asset and help you seamlessly transition to your new location.

 45 Days Until “The Move”

-- Get a sample Certificate of Insurance (COI) from your building so you have it on hand when vendors request a copy.
+- Request a sample COI from your building to have it on hand when vendors request a copy.

 30 Days Until “The Move”

 - Create a backup plan for the first weeks in your new space.

 - Ensure you have access to your DNS records.
 These are needed to point your email to the new location.

-- Order TV service.
+- Order TV service in advance.